Generated at: 2026-06-15 04:48:15

 Results Achieved

-• New business meeting count increased by 120%
+• New business negotiations increased by 120%

 • Direct mail response rate doubled